DefinitionThis section has been translated automatically.

 ManifestationThis section has been translated automatically.

-Average age at development of the clinical picture: 40 to 50 years.
+Average age at development of the full clinical picture: 40 to 50 years.

 Clinical featuresThis section has been translated automatically.

-Subjective feeling of heaviness as well as pulling or dull pain in the legs with ankle and lower leg edema, especially when standing or walking for long periods; alleviated by lying down.
-Local sensitivity to pressure in trophically disturbed areas.
-Nightly calf cramps.
+Subjective sensation of heaviness or tension, and drawing or dull pain in the legs with oedema of the ankles and lower legs, especially on standing or long walking; relieved by lying down.
+Local tenderness of trophically disturbed parts.
+Nocturnal cramps of the calves.

 DiagnosisThis section has been translated automatically.